Croatia Coastal Cruise

 Keep in mind connection times through European hubs.
 I will not connect through Paris with less than 2 hours.
 I suggest a minimum of 2 hours with London, Frankfurt, Munich, or Amsterdam.
 If you miss the boat, you lose a day of fun, and you have to catch us at the next port.
 It’s not a costly penalty, but will take time.

 These sample flight suggestions are from Seattle, my home airport for much of my travels.
 Lufthansa, British, Air France/KLM/Delta all have competitive fares.
-Since the ship will depart Trogir at 2:00 PM, you must arrive before noon to make this.
+Since the ship will depart Dubrovnik at 1:00 PM, you must arrive before noon to make this.
 Another compelling reason to come in a day or two early.

 I expect that fares from the west coast should be in the $1200-$1500 range for coach class.
 Expect about double that for premium economy.
 Set a fare notification with Google Flights or Kayak to provide notification of lower fares.